babeal/aws-ecs-java-sbc/README.md

 ## Notes

+## Notable ECS behaviors

+- 502 error - returned by the load balancer when 0 targets are registered
+- 503 error - returned when a target is registered with the load balancer but is unavailable or still starting

 ### Spring application properties

 Only environment variables described by ${VAR} are included.
 The short form, $VAR, are not resolved properly.